 Phuket Used Bookshops

-Happily, however, there are a few places to find cheap books in Phuket.
+But fear not book lovers, there are a few places to find cheap books in Phuket.

 Against the odds, Phuket has a handful of secondhand bookshops where the love of reading is honoured properly.
 Shelves are lined with dog-eared, well-loved tomes, collecting dust in their musky-scented glory, awaiting discovery by the fingertips of eager readers.